ThorDimas/python-api-challenge/README.md

 # python-api-challenge
-repository for the sixth challenge
+Repository for the sixth challenge

+Here you will find the script fo rthe sixth challenge together with the outputs of each instance.

+Feel free to comment.